softwaremagico/KendoTournamentManager/README.md

 it to more modern technologies.
-The new architecture allows the deployment of this tool as a web application -rather than a desktop application- allowing some advantages such as better compatibility between devices, as now can be used in any Android/iOS through the browser, or better scoring synchronization between multiple devices as now everything is centralized on the cloudbb.
+The new architecture allows the deployment of this tool as a web application -rather than a desktop application- allowing some advantages such as better compatibility between devices, as now can be used in any Android/iOS through the browser, or better scoring synchronization between multiple devices as now everything is centralized on the cloud.

 ## Installation